Terms and Conditions

 7.2 Fees

-Most often, costs connected to international payments are distributed, so that the Customer pays costs to November First, and the beneficiary pays costs to their bank.
+Most often, costs connected to international payments are distributed, so the Customer pays costs to November First, and the beneficiary pays costs to their bank.
 Additional costs may occur if the transaction is passed through multiple financial institutions.
 November First offers the Customer the possibility to pay the beneficiary’s costs abroad concerned with the transaction.

 7.3 Payment for services